PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 An MBL device can only be updated if the followings are available:

+* The device is running an MBL image that can connect to a Pelion account.
+[Follow the first section in this series](../getting-started/accounts-and-certificates.html) to request an account.
 * The build artefacts for the image to send as the update payload.
 See the [build tutorial](../getting-started/tutorial-connecting-an-mbl-device.html) for instructions.
 * An internet connection on the device.
-[Follow the tutorial to set up an internet connection]().
+[Follow the tutorial to set up an internet connection](../getting-started/tutorial-connecting-to-a-network-and-pelion-device-management.html).
-* A device running an MBL image that can connect to a Pelion account.
-[Follow the first tutorial in this series]() to request an account.
-* The directory in which the manifest tool was initialized, [as reviewed in the development environment setup]().
+* The directory in which the manifest tool was initialized, [as reviewed in the development environment setup](../getting-started/enviornment.html).

     <span class="notes">This *must* be the directory from which the `update_default_resources.c` file was obtained for building MBL.</span>

 * A Pelion API key, to use the manifest tool from the command line.
-Follow the instructions in the [requirements section]() to obtain an API key (when prompted to select a group to set the API key access level, select **Developers**).
+Follow the instructions in the [requirements section](..//getting-started/api-keys.html) to obtain an API key (when prompted to select a group to set the API key access level, select **Developers**).
 Make a note of the API key to use it later; for security reasons, the portal will not display it again.

 ### Workflow